Marian Eleganti: Auxiliary Bishop

 On 7 December 2009, Pope Benedict XVI appointed Eleganti the titular bishop of Lamdia and auxiliary bishop in Chur.
 Eleganti received his episcopal ordination on 31 January 2010 by the Bishop of Chur, Vitus Huonder, in the Cathedral of St. Mary of the Assumption; the co-consecrators were the Apostolic Nuncio in Switzerland and Liechtenstein, Archbishop Francesco Canalini, and the emeritus Bishop of Chur, Amédée Grab.

 On 1 February 2010, Eleganti became episcopal vicar in the regional general vicariate for the cantons of Zurich and Glarus, with responsibility for pastoral work, representation and administration.
 Succeeding Denis Theurillat, he represented German-speaking Switzerland at Ticino at the Swiss Bishops' Conference Youth bishop since 2011.
 He resigned from this position in early March 2018 due to disagreements with the other bishops of the Youth Synod Conference for the fall of 2018.

-From 23 February 2011 to 1 July 2014, Eleganti succeeded Ernst Fuchs rector of the St. Lucy Seminary in Chur.
+From 23 February 2011 to 1 July 2014, Eleganti succeeded Ernst Fuchs as rector of the St. Lucy Seminary in Chur.
 Since 7 April 2011, Eleganti has been the Episcopal Vicar for Religious and Monastic communities, for philosophical and theological training and for the training and development of pastors.

 Eleganti is the Honorary Conventual Chaplain of the Order of Malta's Helvetic Association.

-Pope Francis accepted his resignation as auxiliary bishop of Chur on 15 February 2021.
+Pope Francis accepted his resignation as auxiliary bishop of Chur on 15 February 2021, at the age of 65.